As a working dog, the Border Collie needs to think for itself.

 As dogs get older, pack positions will naturally shift, younger dogs rising in the pack as they mature, superseding the elderly as they weaken.

 Apply this to the Border Collie in a pet home.

 The family is the pack. - The dog is looking for its position in the pecking order and, being intelligent, will naturally ( and instinctively) exploit any weakness to enhance its position.

-of the household will be automatically accepted as top dog and will not be challenged.
-The
+Unless the dog is particularly dominant, the natural leader of the household will be automatically accepted as top dog and will not be challenged.

 This is why it is very important for families who wish to take on a BC as a pet to be more concerned with the character and nature of the dog they acquire, than its appearance.